Pular para o conteúdo principal

 The Essence of Data Science

-Data science is defined as a discipline th ...
+Data science is ...

 Ler Mais

-at combines scientific methods, processes, and algorithms to extract insights from structured and unstructured data.
+defined as a discipline that combines scientific methods, processes, and algorithms to extract insights from structured and unstructured data.
 It draws from various fields, including statistics, computer science, and domain-specific knowledge, to solve complex data-driven problems.
 An important aspect discussed is the interdisciplinary nature of data science, which involves different types of data such as tabular (structured), image, and unstructured data like text and HTML.
 As Hugo Bowne-Anderson highlights, "Data scientists are like explorers, making discoveries as they swim through the vast ocean of data."
 The discussion emphasizes the importance of data science in industries, particularly in handling the large amounts of data generated in the wake of the big data revolution.

 AI and Machine Learning: Distinctions and Applications